 - Wear safety glasses or protective eyewear when shooting off fireworks.

 - Don’t carry fireworks in your pocket.
 The friction could set them off.

 - Don’t light fireworks in containers, especially metal or glass ones.

-- Stand far away from other people when lighting a firework.
+- Stand far away from other people when lighting fireworks.
 They can backfire or go in the wrong direction.

-- Don’t lean over a firework while you are lighting it.
+- Don’t lean over a firework while lighting it.
 Reach out away from your body to light it.

 - Light one firework at a time.
 Move back quickly to a safe distance right away.

 - Never point or throw fireworks at other people.

 - Keep a bucket of water or a garden hose nearby in case there is a fire or other mishap.